Katzenwerfer/MSMG-Toolkit_TarHash/README.md

 # MSMG-Toolkit Tarball Hashes

-SHA-1, SHA-256, and SHA-512 hashes from the MSMG Toolkit files (when archived into a tarball).
+SHA-1, SHA-256, and SHA-512 hashes from the MSMG Toolkit files (when archived into a tarball using 7-Zip).

 ## Where can I download MSMG-Toolkit?